Faculty Development

 It also has supported leave time to allow faculty members to engage in scholarly activities within their respective disciplines, such as conducting research and writing books, as well as providing technology training grants to prepare them for teaching in the 21st century.

-In recent years, Jackson-Hope funds have provided leave time so that mechanical engineering professor Col. Joseph Blandino could study solar arrays, biology professor Lt.
-Col. Paul Moosman could study bat habitat and behavior, and chemistry professor Col. Tappey Jones could conduct arthropod phylogenetic studies.
+In recent years, Jackson-Hope funds have provided leave time so that mechanical engineering professor Col. Joseph Blandino could study solar arrays, biology professor Col. Paul Moosman could study bat habitat and behavior, and chemistry professor Col. Dan Harrison could embark on a new area of research developing optical materials for use by the Army Research Lab.

-Economics and business professor Lt.
-Col. Valentina Dimitrova-Grajzl used her leave to study institutions and their socio-economic indicators while psychology professor Lt.
-Col. Scott Frein used his leave to study memory and his colleague, Lt.
-Col. Glenn Sullivan, completed a draft of a book on combat trauma.
+Economics and business professor Col. Barry Cobb used his leave to develop a model for monitoring deterioration in a production process to determine the optimal point for conducting system maintenance while psychology professor Col. Scott Frein used his leave to study memory and his colleague, Col. Glenn Sullivan, completed a draft of a book on combat trauma.

 The Jackson-Hope Fund sharpens the edge of academic excellence at VMI by ensuring that faculty have the time and resources to contribute to the existing body of knowledge in their fields.